 Author: Jiří Hilmera

-Jiří Hilmera:Karlovy Vary City Theatre, Minor Theatre, Vinohrady Theatre, Theatre in Celetna, Silesian Theatre Opava, State Opera Prague, Estates Theatre, Jára Cimrman Žižkov Theatre, Theatre without a Balustrade, Kalich Theatre, Costanza e Fortezza, The Ungelt Theatre, Theatre in Mozarteum, Town Theatre Mariánské Lázně, Phasma Dionysiaum Pragense, Town Theatre Pelhřimov, J. K. Tyl Theatre Třeboň, Theatre in the Wallenstein Palace garden, The Realm of Puppets, Braník Theatre, Dejvické Theatre, Stone Theatre, Theatre Na Jezerce, Theatre Na Prádle, Ponec Theatre, Theatre in Dlouhá, Strašnice Theatre, Semafor, Under Palmovka Theatre
+Jiří Hilmera:Karlovy Vary City Theatre, Minor Theatre, Vinohrady Theatre, Theatre in Celetna, Silesian Theatre Opava, State Opera, Estates Theatre, Jára Cimrman Žižkov Theatre, Theatre without a Balustrade, Kalich Theatre, Costanza e Fortezza, The Ungelt Theatre, Theatre in Mozarteum, Municipal Theatre Mariánské Lázně, Phasma Dionysiaum Pragense, J. K. Tyl Theatre Třeboň, Theatre in the Wallenstein Palace Garden, The Realm of Puppets, Braník Theatre, Dejvické Theatre, Stone Theatre, Theatre Na Jezerce, Theatre Na Prádle, Ponec Theatre, Theatre in Dlouhá, Strašnice Theatre, Semafor, Under Palmovka Theatre, Spejbl and Hurvínek Theatre, Ypsilon Studio, Competition Hradec Králové, Ostrava competition for a building of opera 1958-1959, German Theatre, Competition for the Central House of Army, Provisional Theatre, Beskydy Theatre Competition

 Translator: Zdislava Kratěnová

-Zdislava Kratěnová:Theatre in Celetna, State Opera Prague, Town Theatre Krnov, Town Theatre of K. H. Mácha Litoměřice, Tyl's House in Polička, Hybernia Theatre, Švanda's Theatre in Smíchov, Mahen Theatre Brno, ABC Theatre, The Realm of Puppets, Klicpera's theatre Hradec Králové, Dejvické Theatre, Theatre Na Jezerce, Theatre Na Prádle, Ponec Theatre, Theatre in Dlouhá, Under Palmovka Theatre, Castle Theatre Hluboká nad Vltavou
+Zdislava Kratěnová:Theatre in Celetna, State Opera, Town Theatre Krnov, Municipal Theatre of K. H. Mácha Litoměřice, Tyl's House in Polička, Hybernia Theatre, Švanda's Theatre in Smíchov, Mahen Theatre Brno, ABC Theatre, The Realm of Puppets, Klicpera's theatre Hradec Králové, Dejvické Theatre, Theatre Na Jezerce, Theatre Na Prádle, Ponec Theatre, Theatre in Dlouhá, Under Palmovka Theatre, Castle Theatre Hluboká nad Vltavou

 No information has yet been enteredAdd information